-Blue sky seen from Junipero Serra Elementary School campus
+Blue sky as seen from the Junipero Serra Elementary School campus

 In the News: South City School District Officials Still Plan to Find a New Name for Daly City Campus